milon/system-design/glossary/component.md

 # Component

-A modular, reusable part of a system that performs a specific function.
-Components can be combined to create larger systems, and can be replaced or updated without affecting the rest of the system.
+A component is a discrete, interchangeable unit of a system designed to carry out a distinct role.
+These components can be assembled to construct more complex systems and can be individually replaced or upgraded without disrupting the functioning of the entire system.